-Finnair has equity partnership in Nordic Regional Airlines Oy through Nordic Regional Airlines AB (ownership 40 per cent).
+Finnair has equity partnership in Nordic Regional Airlines Oy through Nordic Regional Airlines AB (ownership 40 per cent until 17 November 2017 and 100 per cent thereafter).
 Nordic Regional Airlines Oy is a Finnish regional passenger airline operating ATR turboprop and Embraer 190 aircraft.
 Its route network is designed to provide convenient feeder connections to Finnair's European and long-haul routes.
 Finnair's influence over the governance of the company is secured by shareholding and various contractual rights.
+As of 17 November 2017, Finnair acquired the sole ownership of Nordic Regional Airlines AB when the previous majority owners, Staffpoint Oy and Kilco Oy, exited in connection with Staffpoint's ownership change.
+Finnair aims to find a new majority owner to Nordic Regional Airlines.

-Finnair procures certain important operational services from strategic partners.
-LSG Sky Chefs Finland Oy runs the former catering businesses of Finnair at Helsinki Airport.
-It supplies Finnair's catering services pursuant to a multi-year agreement.
-In late 2016, LSG stated it would not use its option to purchase LSG SkyChefs Finland Oy, as a result of which Finnair and LSG began negotiations on the restructuring of the cooperation during 2017.
-Other strategic service agreements have been made for example in the ground handling services, with Swissport Finland Ltd, and in the engine and component services with SR Technics, Lufthansa Technik and Rolls Royce, and in the area of IT and mobile services particularly with IBM and Apple.
+Finnair procures certain important operational services from strategic partners, such as the ground handling services in Helsinki hub from Swissport Finland Ltd, and the engine and component services from SR Technics, Lufthansa Technik and Rolls Royce.
+In the area of IT and mobile services Finnair partners with IBM and Apple, among others.
 The cost and quality targets of these agreements have been determined so as to correspond at least to a good general market level.

-Finnair participates in joint ventures consisting of certain airlines belonging to the oneworld alliance.
-These joint ventures seek to improve competitiveness and efficiency in a manner benefitting the passengers.
-Finnair's influence in the joint ventures is based on contractual arrangements.
+Finnair participates in joint business ventures consisting of certain airlines belonging to the oneworld alliance.
+These joint business ventures seek to improve competitiveness and efficiency in a manner benefitting the passengers.
+Finnair's influence in the joint business ventures is based on contractual arrangements.
 Decisions by the joint venture are sought to be made unanimously.

-All Finnair's service providers are expected to comply with Finnair's policies and Finnair's Supplier Code of Conduct, and Finnair is entitled to audit the Supplier's governance and security practices to ensure this.
+All Finnair's service providers are expected to comply with Finnair's Supplier Code of Conduct.
+Finnair aims to secure in its supply contracts the rights to audit the Supplier's governance and security measures.